Jim Lawless

 - The DARE Loop as a working mental model, Decision, Action, Result, Evaluate, that leaders can apply to their own decisions the same week.

-- A clearer shared language for composure, fear and risk in senior conversations.
+- A shared vocabulary for talking about fear and risk in senior conversations.

 - A worked example, drawn from his own record attempts, of what disciplined behaviour change looks like under time pressure.